huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_security_group.md

     This parameter can contain a maximum of 64 characters, which may consist of letters, digits, dot (.), underscores (_), and hyphens (-).
     The iec security group allowed to have the same name.
+    Changing this parameter will creates a new iec security group resource.

 * `description` - (Optional, String, ForceNew) Specifies the description of the iec security group. description must be 0 to 64 characters in length, and does not contain angle brackets (<) and (>).
+    Changing this parameter will creates a new iec security group resource.

 ## Attributes Reference